 They are large double-deck buses much like you would see in most other touristy cities.
 The bus pass can just be bought from the driver with cash.
 Some of the main spots the bus goes to are the Revolution Monument as well as New Havana.

 There are two different routes for the hop-on/hop-off buses.
 Route A is the most common and costs $10 USD, it is the one which takes you to many different sights around the city.
-Route B just goes to the beach and couple other stops nearby and costs $5 USD.
-Both buses are clearly marked and the drivers always speak English so just ask if you aren’t sure what bus you should be on.
+Route B just goes to the beach and a few other stops nearby and costs $5 USD.
+Both buses are clearly marked and the drivers always speak English so just ask if you aren't sure what bus you should be on.

 I really enjoyed riding around on the bus and just taking in the views from the top deck.
 You can easily spend a day exploring the city with the hop on hop off bus.

 While Havana isn't nearly as famous for beaches as Varadero or other spots in Cuba, that doesn't mean the beaches aren't worth going to.
 The beaches are really gorgeous and typically not too busy.

 The main beach near Havana is called Santa María del Mar and it is about 20 minutes away from the city center.
 You can get there with the hop on hop off bus on Route B or by hiring a taxi driver.

 9. Drink a Hot Chocolate at the Museo del Chocolate